yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/_index.md

 The change records for CDC are read from the WAL.
 The CDC module maintains checkpoints internally for each of the stream-ids and garbage collects the WAL entries if those have been streamed to CDC clients.

 In case CDC is lagging or away for some time, the disk usage may grow and may cause YugabyteDB cluster instability.
-To avoid this scenario, if a stream is inactive for a configured amount of time, the WAL is garbage collected.
+To avoid this scenario, if a stream is inactive for a configured amount of time, the WAL is garbage-collected.
 This is configurable using a [Gflag](../../reference/configuration/yb-tserver/#change-data-capture-cdc-flags).

 ## yb-admin commands